-The county jail collects a $30 booking fee and a $10 fee on each bond posted on behalf of an inmate.
-The county jail requires the Boulder County bail bondsman to call and make an appointment at the prison’s discretion.
-In general, release time takes between 1-4 hours.
-Bails for Boulder County covers for convicts from municipal courts of Boulder, Erie, Longmont, Louisville, Lyons, Nederland, and Superior.
-There are many channels to complete a bail transaction in Boulder County; electronically through faxes, credit card, email, or by cash where guarantors meet at the jail to post bail.
+When dealing with bail in Boulder County, it’s important to note that the county jail charges a $30 booking fee and a $10 fee for each bond posted on behalf of an inmate.
+The Boulder County bail bondsman must schedule an appointment with the jail, which is subject to the prison’s discretion.
+Typically, the release process takes between 1 to 4 hours.
+Boulder County bail bonds cover inmates from the municipal courts of Boulder, Erie, Longmont, Louisville, Lyons, Nederland, and Superior.

 Boulder County court